 2. Choose a pet that has safety statistics on your side.

-3. If children are inappropriate or aggressive with the pet, give the pet the attention.
+3. If children are inappropriate or aggressive with the pet, give the pet attention.

 When children are aggressive or physical with the pet, pick up the pet and give the pet all the attention.
 If this is persistent, walk away with the pet to another room…and put all your energies on the pet.
 Then, keep the pet in your bedroom, for example, for the rest of the day.
 Rather than disciplining verbally the child, make sure you are modeling kind and gentle behavior and then shower the pet with love and care during those aggressive moments.
 Young children quickly learn to take better care of the pet this way

-4. Build a system for daily care of the pet.
+4. Build a system for the daily care of the pet.

 Require all family members to help with care.
 From feeding to cleaning to walking, everyone can share in this.
 Just like other areas of life, use leverage to make this happen.
 No one gets to their ‘goodies’ until they have taken care of their pet responsibilities.